 Oatmeal is beneficial in reducing acne as it cleanses your skin pores and absorbs excess oil.
 Its antioxidant and anti-inflammatory nature helps clear the acne away.

-An added perk is it can exfoliate your skin and help in scraping away the dead skin cells.
+An added perk is it can exfoliate your skin and help scrape away dead skin cells.